1233132 Gerard Arden 1871-1955

 Gerard was a recognised expert and breeder of smooth-haired fox-terriers, and judged at the Fox Terrier Club at Crufts, and in Austria and the U.S.A.
 He crossed the Atlantic :-

 Arrived New York from Liverpool as tourist on S.S.
-Cedric on 11th March 1903, with his eldest brother Arthur, and they returned on S.S.
-Celtic, arriving at Liverpool on 9th April 1903.
+Cedric [her maiden voyage started from Liverpool on 11 February 1903] on 11th March 1903, [with his eldest brother Arthur, and they returned on S.S.
+Celtic, arriving at Liverpool on 9th April 1903].

 Arrived New York from Liverpool on S.S.
 Luciana on 10th March 1906, en route to Boston, and he returned on S.S.
 HaverfordCeltic, arriving at Liverpool on 11th May 1906.